Skip to main content

 Correct Data Sync'd from a Fitness App

 Fitness tracking apps are generally reliable, but sometimes they can record inaccurate data.
-If you notice that your fitness tracker is reporting incorrect activity, you can easily update or delete the data on Count.It by correcting it in your connected app.
-Once the data is updated, it will sync automatically with Count.It.
+If you notice that your fitness tracker is reporting incorrect activity, you can either update or delete the data on Count.It by correcting it in your connected app.
+Once the data is updated, you can sync the corrected data to Count.It.
+Note: If the activity is auto-logged by your fitness tracker, you may not be able to edit the data, and the only solution is to delete the record, and re-log the activity manually.
+Manual Entry must be enabled for your challenge.
+(See further details below.)

-Follow these simple steps to correct or remove any inaccurate data points:
+Follow these steps to correct or remove inaccurate activity logs:

 • Correct the Data in Your Fitness App: